eikek/docspell/website/site/content/docs/tools/cli.md

 (e.g. when using NFS or SAMBA shares), a less efficient option is to use the `upload` subcommand with `--poll` option which periodically traverses a directory.

+When using the integration endpoint, it requires to specify `-i` and potentially a secret if the endpoint is protected with a secret.

 ## Download files